 The applicant shall bear final responsibility for the installation, construction, and establishment of provisions for ongoing maintenance of all stormwater and erosion control measures required by the Planning Board.
 Final approval will not be granted until the plan and a mechanism for ensuring ongoing maintenance are approved by the Planning Board.

-Noise shall be controlled so that noise levels do not exceed either of the following criteria at and beyond the property boundary:
+Noise shall be controlled so that noise levels do not exceed the criteria set forth in Section 10.02.

-37 dBA Leq (15 min.) between 10 PM and 7 AM (nighttime).

-47 dBC Leq (15 min.) between 10 PM and 7 AM (nighttime).

 Floodplain or Riverbank Sites